 Each technical process will begin with an 8-1/2 out of 10 Saturday rehearsal – noon until 5:30pm//7:00pm to 11:00pm.
-Except for the show that techs over Thanksgiving, there are a minimum of five tech/dress rehearsals scheduled for each production (Monday through Friday) followed by a Preview Saturday at 7:30pm .
+Except for the show that techs over Thanksgiving, there are a minimum of five additional tech/dress rehearsals scheduled for each production (Monday through Friday) followed by a Preview Saturday at 7:30pm .
 The schedule for the Thanksgiving show is adjusted to allow Wednesday through Saturday off, with a rehearsal Sunday prior to 1st Preview. .Each show will then have a Director’s Choice rehearsal on Monday, Preview Tuesday and Open Wednesday.

 The structure of the rehearsals will be determined in a meeting of director, designers and stage manager 3 to 4 days before the tech.
 For example, in a heavy scenery moving show a shift rehearsal may be scheduled Monday from 7 to 9.

-The lighting designer will "light over" rehearsals in the week prior to tech.
+The lighting designer will “light over” rehearsals on the Friday prior to tech.

 We try to maintain as much flexibility as the limitations of a student crew allows, in addressing the specific needs of each show.